kyverno/kyverno/documentation/installation.md

 2. Start the controller using the following command: `sudo kyverno --kubeconfig=~/.kube/config --serverIP=<server_IP>`

 # Filter Kubernetes resources that admission webhook should not process
 The admission webhook checks if a policy is applicable on all admission requests.
-The Kubernetes kinds that are not be processed can be filtered by adding the configmap named `init-config` in namespace `kyverno` and specifying the resources to be filtered under `data.resourceFilters`.
+The Kubernetes kinds that are not be processed can be filtered by adding a `ConfigMap` in namespace `kyverno` and specifying the resources to be filtered under `data.resourceFilters`.
+The default name of this `ConfigMap` is `init-config` but can be changed by modifying the value of the environment variable `INIT_CONFIG` in the kyverno deployment dpec. `data.resourceFilters` must be a sequence of one or more `[<Kind>,<Namespace>,<Name>]` entries with `*` as wildcard.
+Thus, an item `[Node,*,*]` means that admissions of `Node` in any namespace and with any name will be ignored.

-The configmap is picked from the envenvironment variable `INIT_CONFIG` passed to the kyverno deployment spec.
-The resourceFilters configuration can be updated dynamically at runtime.
+By default we have specified Nodes, Events, APIService & SubjectAccessReview as the kinds to be skipped in the default configuration [install.yaml].

 ```
 apiVersion: v1